 It was enchanting and now has the y Travel approval as a top USA attraction.

 We visited the Luray Caverns as part of our Shenandoah Valley road trip with kids.
-What makes this an extra wonderful place to visit in the Southeast USA is its close proximity to Virginia’s only national park: The Shenandoah National Park, and the famous national scenic Byway: The Skyline Drive.
+What makes this an extra wonderful place to visit in the Southeast USA is its close proximity to The Shenandoah National Park, and the famous national scenic Byway: The Skyline Drive.

 You can see those places in our post on things to do in the Shenandoah Valley to incorporate into your trip.